 *Providing you already have the Metamask extension.
-To test this out yourself install Metamask by following this guide
+To test this out for yourself, you can install Metamask by following this guide

 Bad Blockchain UX/UI Design

-- Colour contrast of text and background is a little difficult to read.
+- The colour-contrast of text and background is a little difficult to read.

 What is Good User Experience Design? - Freda